Pereowei-Geku/My_Cybersecurity_Journey/cloud-security/azure-firewall/index.md

 ## 📋 Project Overview

-Implemented Azure Firewall as a centralized network security solution to control and filter inbound and outbound network traffic within a segmented Azure virtual network environment.
+Implemented Azure Firewall as a centralised network security solution to control and filter inbound and outbound network traffic within a segmented Azure virtual network environment.
 This project demonstrates the practical application of defence-in-depth principles and zero-trust network architecture.

 ---